 - Why am I learning this?

-- How will I learn this?
+I am learning… - How am I learning this?

 Teaching is now defined as a constant stream of professional decisions made before, during, and after interactions with students; decisions which, when implemented, increase the probability of learning.